 If your tenants call you at 3:00am because of a broken appliance, you have to be available to handle the emergency.
 Investopedia writes that it’s important to:

 -Keep all common areas, such as hallways and stairways, in a safe and clean condition.

 -Make sure structural elements (e.g., floors, walls, stairs, roofs) are safe and intact.

 -Ensure that electrical; plumbing; heating, ventilation and air conditioning (HVAC); and sanitary systems are properly maintained…Read the full list here.

 1. It May Be Best To Use A Property Management Company

-If this is all seeming overwhelming, then hiring a property management company may be the route you want to take with your property.
+If becoming a landlord seems overwhelming, then hiring a property management company may be the route you want to take with your property.
 By hiring a property management company, your total cost will go up (minimizing your cash return in the short term), however, a property management company may be better suited to deal with tenant issues.
 This saves you plenty of time in the long run.
-This is one of the most pivotal things first-time landlords should know: you don’t have to do it all yourself.
+This is one of the most pivotal tips for landlords: you don’t have to do it all yourself.